 “In my university, we focus more on literature, so the Summer School was an occasion to learn more about political and sociological issues in France and the European Union while taking French language courses.” - Yingtong, China

-Students who choose to take French summer courses in the Summer School's University Programme have the unique advantage of learning at one of France’s most prestigious universities while being immersed in the daily routines of life in Paris.
+Students who choose to take French summer courses during the July session of the Summer School's University Programme have the unique advantage of learning at one of France’s most prestigious universities while being immersed in the daily routines of life in Paris.

 - At all levels, students take oral and written expression workshops with content specially adapted to students' levels, including phoentics, written methodology, and debate (18 contact hours for one session).

 - The maximum class size is approximately 15 students.
 The total number of students in a French language class may change in light of the results of the placement test on the first day of the programme.

 A student's current level of French is determined by an initial placement test during the application process and a definitive placement test held on the first day.
 In assessing a student’s level, Sciences Po uses the Common European Framework of Reference for Languages (CEFR), which places full beginners at level A1 and advanced students at level C2.
 Download an explanation of the CEFR levels (in English and French, PDF, 140Ko).